mesg-foundation/mesg-js/README.md

 If you wish to set another endpoint, you must set the environmental variable `MESG_ENDPOINT` to the desired endpoint.

-## Advanced utilization

-The application can use gRPC APIs directly for advanced utilization.

 See the [full list of available gRPC APIs](https://github.com/mesg-foundation/mesg-js/blob/master/proto/api-core.proto).